Feyerabend/ABC80/emu/README.md

 > ./abc80
 ```

-There are many quirks when making an emulator/simulator.
-Adapting fake hardware
+There are many quirks when building an emulator or simulator.
-to present software, may not always make sense.
-To get deeper into the abyss,
-a recommended reading in this case is:
+Trying to adapt “fake hardware” to satisfy real software doesn’t
+always make sense, and can introduce its own inconsistencies.
+If you want to go further down that rabbit hole, a good place to start is:

 - Markesjö, (1978) G. *Mikrodatorns ABC: Elektroniken i ett mikrodatorsystem.*
   Esselte Studium.